Don’t we all wish there were more than 24 hours in a day?

 1. Figure Out When You Work Best

-Some people wake up bright, bushy-tailed, and ready to tackle anything by 6a.m.
+Some people wake up bright, bushy-tailed and ready to tackle anything by 6 a.m.
 Others struggle to leave bed before 10.

-Pay attention to how you feel in the morning, afternoon, and night, and notice how your motivation changes throughout the day.
-For example, many people identify with one of the four sleep chronotypes to describe their ideal workflow:
+Pay attention to how you feel in the morning, afternoon and night, and notice how your motivation changes throughout the day.

 - Lion: Most productive in the early morning